A Lightweight, High-Extension, Planar 3-Degree-of-Freedom Manipulator Using Pinched Bistable Tapes: Design and Implementation

 Our manipulator is a cable-driven 3-DOF serial planar manipulator consisting of two bistable tapes arranged back-to-back, as shown in Fig.~\ref{fig:FigureConcept}.
 A revolute joint is formed through pinching the tapes together.
 The relative link lengths are determined through the overall tape lengths, which spool from the base, and the position of the pinching node.
 The angle of the two links with respect to each other is determined by the lengths of two cables which travel from the base to the node to the tip, on opposite sides of the manipulator.

-The design consists of three main components: 1) the bistable tapes, which form the backbone of the manipulator and are stored in reels at the base; 2) a roller node, which traverses the tape, creating a pinch point that functions as a revolute joint; and 3) two sets of motorized spools, one set which controls the cables which enable steering and the other set which extend/retract the tape from/into their spools.
+The design consists of three main components: 1) the bistable tapes, which form the backbone of the manipulator and are stored in reels at the base; 2) a pinching node, which traverses the tape and whose rollers create a pinch point that functions as a revolute joint; and 3) two sets of motorized spools, one set which controls the cables which enable steering and the other set which extend/retract the tape from/into their spools.

 The weight of the system without the tape measures is 535~g.
 Of that, the pinching node weighs 163~g and the tape housing, reel mount, and spools comprise the remaining 372~g.
 The off-the-shelf tape measures (Stanley) each have a 7.62~m (25~foot) long tape and weigh 368~g.
 Depending on the extension length desired, much of this weight could be removed -- the weight of 3~m (9.8~feet) of tape is only 76~g.
 Furthermore, there is redundancy in the current housing design of the tape measures, as we secure the individual tape measure plastic casings into a larger 3-D printed housing.
 Thus, future designs could be an even lighter weight, with the bistable tapes being directly wound onto the motorized reel mounts and stored in a single housing.